Smart laboratory: What benefits does the intelligent laboratory provide?

 Malfunctions and hazardous situations are detected immediately by such a system, which on the one hand prevents occupational accidents and on the other protects the workers who are in the laboratory.

-Waldner's “Lab Control Center (LCC) is such software; it monitors and controls our laboratory fume hoods and the experiments conducted in real time thanks to integrated sensors.
+Waldner's “Lab Control Center (LCC)” is such software; it monitors and controls our laboratory fume hoods and the experiments conducted in real time thanks to integrated sensors.
 And equipment can also be connected seamlessly and monitored too.

+Do you want to plan a smart laboratory?
 With our many years’ experience and strong spirit of innovation, we will help you plan your individual, intelligent laboratory.

 Communication standards for networked laboratories